Mom of girl, 5, who survived suicidal dad's New York subway jump says she felt 'something was wrong'

 The child miraculously survived — and dramatic video taken at the scene captured the girl crawling out from underneath the train, and the moment a man pulled her out to safety.
 She was later taken to the hospital to be treated for scratches, according to WABC-TV.

-Caraballo told the Post Balbuena suffered from depression, but she "had no idea."
+Caraballo told the Post Balbuena suffered from depression, but she "had no idea," adding: "He was a good husband, a good father, a good provider and a good man."

 CLICK HERE TO GET THE FOX NEWS APP